Profiler & 3D Blade Design Capabilities – AxSTREAM®

 On the mechanical side, estimations of blade stresses at different locations are available to reduce iterations between blade design and 3D structural calculations like in AxSTRESS.

-A quasi-3D CFD (cylindrical spanwise section) tool using viscosity and turbulence with customizable mesh allows calculating and displaying heat flux and velocity vectors in inter-blades channel.
+A quasi-3D CFD (constant radius calculation) tool using viscosity and turbulence with customizable mesh allows calculating and displaying thermodynamic and kinematic properties contour as well as heat flux and velocity vectors in inter-blades channel.
 This Cascade CFD is very useful for transonic stages profiling, where the potential flow cannot predict all effects accurately.

 Blade restaggering can also be performed to study how the throat area gets affected to allow for more or less flow rate.
-This restaggering can even be optimized based on the rotation speed.
+This restaggering can even be optimized based on the rotation speed using user-defined rotation schedules.

 Radial Blade Profiling Capabilities